Shhh! Mom’s snoozing. So it’s just us, okay?

 - Do provide a working email where we can reach you if necessary.

-- Do look into listing your book on Net Galley rather than sending us PDFs.
+- Do look into listing your book on Net Galley or send hard copy rather than PDFs.
 See Rule #3, above.
+(Sending a hard copy ARC does not guarantee a positive review.
+In case ya missed that the first time.)

 One more thing.
 Indie and self-published authors are welcome here.
 But please don’t send us “See Spot.
 See Spot run.”
 We don’t have time for that crap.